-MPI takes advantage of the XPMEM driver to support single copy message transfers between two processes within the same host or across partitions.
+MPI uses the XPMEM driver to support single-copy message transfers between two processes within the same host or across partitions.

-Enabling single copy transfers may result in better performance, since this technique improves MPI's bandwidth.
-However, single copy transfers may introduce additional synchronization points, which can reduce application performance in some cases.
+Enabling single-copy transfers can increase performance because this technique improves MPI's bandwidth.
+On the other hand, single-copy transfers can introduce additional synchronization points, which can reduce application performance.

-The threshold for message lengths beyond which MPI attempts to use this single copy method is specified by the MPI_BUFFER_MAX shell variable.
-Its value should be set to the message length in bytes beyond which the single copy method should be tried.
+The MPI\BUFFER\MAX environment variable specifies the threshold for message lengths.
+Its value should be set to the message length, in bytes, beyond which you want MPI to use the single-copy method.
 In general, a value of 2000 or higher is beneficial for many applications.

-During job startup, MPI uses the XPMEM driver (via the xpmem kernel module) to map memory from one MPI process to another.
-The mapped areas include the static (BSS) region, the private heap, the stack region, and optionally the symmetric heap region of each process.
+During job startup, MPI uses the XPMEM driver, via the xpmem kernel module, to map memory from one MPI process to another.
+The mapped areas include the static (BSS) region, the private heap, the stack region, and (optionally) the symmetric heap region of each process.

 Memory mapping allows each process to directly access memory from the address space of another process.
-This technique allows MPI to support single copy transfers for contiguous data types from any of these mapped regions.
-For these transfers, whether between processes residing on the same host or across partitions, the data is copied using a bcopy process.
-A bcopy process is also used to transfer data between two different executable files on the same host or two different executable files across partitions.
+This technique allows MPI to support single-copy transfers for contiguous data types from any of these mapped regions.
+For these transfers, whether between processes residing on the same host or across partitions, MPI uses the bcopy process to copy the data.
+The bcopy process also transfers data between two different executable files on the same host or between two different executable files across partitions.
 For data residing outside of a mapped region (a /dev/zero region, for example), MPI uses a buffering technique to transfer the data.

 Memory mapping is enabled by default.
-To disable it, set the MPI_MEMMAP_OFF environment variable.
+To disable it, set the MPI\MEMMAP\OFF environment variable.
 Memory mapping must be enabled to allow single-copy transfers, MPI remote memory access (RMA) one-sided communication, support for the SHMEM model, and certain collective optimizations.